brimdata/zed/docs/lake/design.md

 Zed lake provides a means to query a pool's configuration state as well, thereby allowing past versions of the complete pool and branch configurations as well as all of their underlying data to be subject to time travel.
-To interrogate the underlying trasaction history of the branches and their pointers, simply query a pool's "branchlog" via the syntax `<pool>:branchlog`.
+To interrogate the underlying transaction history of the branches and their pointers, simply query a pool's "branchlog" via the syntax `<pool>:branchlog`.

 For example, to aggregate a count of each journal entry type of the pool